 - Resistant (R)

-Quality & Accreditation Assurance
+Quality Assurance and Accreditation

 - Internal quality controls